 - Work overall

-It is interesting to note that, in 2017 (according to Business Insider) the four top industries when it came to pay were:
+It is interesting to note that, in recent years (according to Business Insider) the four top industries when it came to pay were:

 - Mining, resources and energy

 - Consulting and strategy

 Whereas the five top industries for worker satisfaction (according to the ‘Happy Workers’ report) are: